-Today Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More
+‘Today’ Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More

 — Hoda Kotb (@hodakotb) February 21, 2017

-According to the Today Show, Hoda’s co-anchor Kathie Lee Gifford knew, but was able to keep the exciting news a secret.
-Everyone on the Today Show was thrilled to be able to share in this new chapter in Hoda Kotb’s life.
+According to the Today show, Hoda’s co-anchor Kathie Lee Gifford knew but was able to keep the exciting news a secret.
+Everyone on the Today show was thrilled to be able to share in this new chapter in Hoda Kotb’s life.

 “I’ve got the biggest mouth in the world and I’ve said zilch,” co-anchor Kathie said.
 “Hoda, we are thrilled for you, sweetheart.
 You were made to be a mom.”